The Angel on the High Street

 the week of the Saint Giles Fair

-and we’d been up all night and
+and we’d been up all night and William

 – no man for property or rules –

-William broke us into Saint Mary’s
+broke us into Saint Mary’s church

 and he and myself and Hannah ascended the tower’s narrowly spiralling steps